Congratulations! You've got your first major job. Unfortunately, you've also got new tax obligations. Welcome to the workforce.

-Don't forget to update your withholding to accommodate major life changes throughout the year (marriage, birth of a child, raises, etc.) that change your tax filing status or income.
+The enactment of the Tax Cuts and Jobs Act (TCJA) is reason enough to review your withholding, but it's also wise to update it to accommodate major life changes throughout the year (marriage, birth of a child, raises, etc.) that change your tax filing status or income.

 2. Consider Itemizing

-The recent Tax Cuts and Jobs Act (TCJA) raised the standard deduction and makes it less likely that you'll itemize – but that doesn't mean that itemizing is the wrong choice for you.
-Look over Schedule A and the latest instructions to see how many itemized deductions apply to you.
+The TCJA raised the standard deduction and makes it less likely that you'll itemize – but that doesn't mean that itemizing is the wrong choice for you.
+After looking over Schedule A, see if itemizing is worth the effort.

 3. Look for Tax Credits